evmcnb/quartz/content/Full/Psychiatric History Taking.md

 Compulsions are repetitive mental processes or physical acts a patient feels compelled to perform due to an obsession or rule to attempt to reduce the distress and anxiety associated with them.

-These two symptoms are characteristic of [[Obsessive-compulsive disorder]] but can occur in other illnesses.
+These two symptoms are characteristic of [[Pearls/Obsessive compulsive disorder|Obsessive compulsive disorder]] but can occur in other illnesses.

 - "Do you get repeat unpleasant thoughts or images coming into your mind"
 - "Do you ever feel that you need to repeatedly check things you have already done?"